-- a.
-The intended occupants of the site comply with the definition of Gypsies and Travellers or Travelling Showpeople; - b.
-The development of the site minimises the potential impact on the surrounding landscape, environment, heritage assets and biodiversity; - c.
+b.
+The development of the site minimises the potential impact on the surrounding landscape, environment, heritage assets and biodiversity;

+c.
 Good design and layout based on Government guidance in 'Designing Gypsy and Traveller Sites' or successor documents.
-Matters to address include pitch sizes, the adequacy of facilities, services and amenities, the utility of outside space for leisure, recreation and for any essential employment related activities; - d.
-The site does not compromise Green Belt or the Cannock Chase Area of Outstanding Natural Beauty designations; - e.
-The site has good safe access to the public highway system; adequate space for parking, turning and servicing on site; - f.
-Adequate disposal of foul effluent ensures that there is no reduction in water quality within the catchment; - g.
-Suitable recycling facilities are provided.
-(MM66)
+Matters to address include pitch sizes, the adequacy of facilities, services and amenities, the utility of outside space for leisure, recreation and for any essential employment related activities;

+d.
+The site does not compromise Green Belt or the Cannock Chase Area of Outstanding Natural Beauty designations;

+e.
+The site has good safe access to the public highway system; adequate space for parking, turning and servicing on site;

+f.
+Adequate disposal of foul effluent ensures that there is no reduction in water quality within the catchment.

-- 11.19 The Planning Policy for Traveller Sites document (published in conjunction with the National Planning Policy Framework) states that local planning authorities should meet the needs of traveller sites gypsies and travellers over a reasonable period, whilst ensuring access to services and facilities, as well as protecting the environment.
-(AM88) New Local Plans should set pitch targets to address accommodation needs in collaboration with neighbouring local planning authorities as well as identify specific sites.
-The policy set out in this section of the Plan for Stafford Borough will deliver future decision-making to achieve these objectives through the local context. - 11.20 A principal objective of the new Plan is the provision of adequate housing to meet the needs of Gypsies and Travellers, which are protected under Section 19A of the 1976 Race Relations Act.
-To inform our approach, a comprehensive Gypsy and Traveller Accommodation Needs Assessment (GTAA) was published in February 2013. undertaken The study was undertaken in conjunction with key stakeholders and service providers.
-The main aim of the study was to ascertain the levels of additional pitch provision over the period 2011 to 20312007 and 2026.
-The main findings of the study show a need towere to provide a total of 44 new70 pitches.
+11.19 The Planning Policy for Traveller Sites document (published in conjunction with the National Planning Policy Framework) states that local planning authorities should meet the needs of gypsies and travellers over a reasonable period, whilst ensuring access to services and facilities, as well as protecting the environment.
+New Local Plans should set pitch targets to address accommodation needs in collaboration with neighbouring local planning authorities as well as identify specific sites.
+The policy set out in this section of the Plan for Stafford Borough will deliver future decision-making to achieve these objectives through the local context.

+11.20 A principal objective of the new Plan is the provision of adequate housing to meet the needs of Gypsies and Travellers, which are protected under Section 19A of the 1976 Race Relations Act.
+To inform our approach, a comprehensive Gypsy and Traveller Accommodation Needs Assessment was published in February 2013.
+The aim of the study was to ascertain the levels of additional pitch provision over the period 2011 to 2031.
+The main findings of the study show a need to provide a total of 44 new pitches.
 This study is an update of the Gypsy and Traveller Accommodation Needs Assessment published in 2008.
-However, given that the assessment period in the study is slightly shorter than the proposed plan period, an updated assessment of Gypsy and Traveller Accommodation Needs has been undertaken to inform provision to 2031 with New provision towill be identified through specific sites as part of the Gypsy & Travellers Sites & Allocations documenta Site Allocations Development Plan Document.
-(MM67) - 11.21 The number of pitches to be delivered, and the timespan for delivery, may be subject to updating following subsequent reviews of the Stafford Borough Gypsy and Traveller Accommodation Needs Assessment (GTAA) or relevant Government policy.
-Provision for new sites will be made through a Site s and Allocations Development Plan Document.
-Any requirements for Travelling Showpeople will be delivered in conjunction with other local planning authorities in the sub-region, based on a revised Gypsy and Traveller Accommodation Needs Assessment and Government policy. or any other successor documents.
-The Council is committed to work with its neighbouring authorities to produce an update to the current Gypsy and Traveller Accommodation Needs Assessment.
-(MM68)
+New provision will be identified through a Site Allocations Development Plan Document.

+11.21 The number of pitches to be delivered, and the timespan for delivery, may be subject to updating following subsequent reviews of the Gypsy and Traveller Accommodation Needs Assessment or relevant Government policy.
+Provision for new sites will be made through a Site Allocations Development Plan Document.
+Any requirements for Travelling Showpeople will be delivered in conjunction with other local planning authorities in the sub-region, based on a revised Gypsy and Traveller Accommodation Needs Assessment and Government policy.
+The Council is committed to work with its neighbouring authorities to produce an update to the current Gypsy and Traveller Accommodation Needs Assessment and Government policy.

-Open Space, Sport and Recreation
+Policy C7 Open Space, Sport and Recreation